SBUplakankus/Bobr_Ltd_Unltd_Greedy_Algorithms/docs/analysis.md

 ---

 ## 1. Alien Defence System
-**Problem:** Select the maximum number of non-overlapping activities from a given set.
+**Problem:** Kill the highest amount of aliens as possible before running out of energy.
-**Greedy Strategy:** Always pick the next activity that finishes earliest.
+**Greedy Strategy:** Always pick the alien that requires the least amount to kill.

 | Aspect | Analysis |
 |--------|---------|